-Nothing can adequately compensate for a journey that doesn’t go according to plan, but making a travel insurance claim can go some way recovering the cost of holiday disasters and emergency situations.
+Nothing can adequately compensate for a journey that doesn't go according to plan.
+However, making a travel insurance claim can go some way recovering the cost of holiday, disasters and emergency situations.

 Useful things to remember before you set off include: